 How did you deal with the hair loss?

-It starts looking dry and ugly, and then it’s just hairs on your clothes and on the couch.
+It started looking dry and ugly, and then it was just hairs on your clothes and on the couch.
 I said, “Okay, let’s just get rid of this.”
 Since I had gone through it before, it wasn’t so traumatic.
 It was in the spring and summer, and I had a lot of really nice hats.

 The one thing that bothered me more than the first time was my little granddaughters, because it’s hard to hide what is really going on with Grandma.
 At one point, I was taking care of them, and they had some little princess wigs.